tgong1/Shiny-SV/README.md

 ```

 # Usage
-See User Guide and Example use cases page in Shiny-SoSV for further details regarding the usage of Shiny-SoSV.
+See [Shiny-SoSV] (https://hcpcg.shinyapps.io/Shiny-SoSV/) User Guide and Example Use Cases pages for further details regarding the usage of Shiny-SoSV.